-Some of the first notable noted research on human memory was conducted in 1890 by William James.
-Based on his research, James assumed memory consists out of two systems:
+Some of the first notable noted research on human memory was conducted in 1890 by WilliamJames.
+Based on his research, James assumed memory consists out of two systems (dichotomous memory)1):

-- primary memory, which lasts for a few seconds and holds in our consciousness the perception of events in our environment, and - second memory, which has unlimited duration and can be brought to consciousness if wanted.
+- primary memory, which lasts for a few seconds and holds information in our consciousness, and - secondary memory, which has unlimited duration and can be brought to consciousness if desired.

-A measure for the capacity of short-term (primary) memory was first introduced even a bit earlier, in 1887, by Joseph Jacobs, who tested the span of digits his students were able to remember.
-Under the criterion that at least 50% of the digits need to be remembered correctly, subjects he tested mostly remembered about 7 digits.
+A measure for the capacity of short-term (primary) memory was first introduced even a bit earlier, in 1887, by Joseph Jacobs, who tested the span of digits his students were able to remember.2) Under the criterion that at least 50% of the digits need to be remembered correctly, subjects he tested mostly remembered about 7 digits.
 What he also noticed is that this result can be improved by grouping the digits (for example in groups of three), or reading aloud.

-Similar results were reported by George Miller in 1956 in his famous work "The Magical Number Seven, Plus or Minus Two: Some Limits on Our Capacity for Processing Information"1), where he suggested human short-term capacity was determined by the number of chunks or cognitive wholes one can remember, no matter if it is a letter, digit or word.
+Similar results were reported by George Miller in 19563).
+Based on his research, he suggested human short-term capacity was determined by the number of chunks or cognitive wholes one can remember, no matter if it is a letter, digit or word.
 This number on average equals seven, and may vary usually between five and nine.

 This research increased interest in human memory research.
 Until then, it was commonly accepted that forgetting occurs due to interference of target information with new acquired information.
-This idea known as retroactive interference2) was introduced in 1900 by Georg Elias Müller and Alfons Pilzecker3) who concluded that learning does not cause instantaneous and long lasting memories, but that memory takes time to consolidate (Konsolidierung).
+This idea known as retroactive interference 4) was introduced in 1900 by Georg Elias Müller and Alfons Pilzecker 5) who concluded that learning does not cause instantaneous and long lasting memories, but that memory takes time to consolidate (Konsolidierung).
 This also means that during the consolidation period the memory is vulnerable.

-During the 1950s John Brown4) and Lloyd and Margaret Peterson5) conducted research on information forgetting, offering other explanations of forgetting.
+During the 1950s John Brown 6) and Lloyd and Margaret Peterson 7) conducted research on information forgetting, offering other explanations of forgetting.
 Their hypothesis was that forgetting occurs due to the rapid decay of the memory trace (the neural substrate of retention) when it is first established.
 Both reasons will later be accepted as correct.